 4.4.
 Other Early Termination.
 If (a) any of the Rules or Acts are amended, modified, repealed, reenacted, altered, found unconstitutional or unlawful, or changed in any fashion, whether by legislative or agency act, judicial decision or otherwise, and, as a result of such changes, EESI’s performance under this Agreement or any Transaction becomes illegal or otherwise in violation of such Rules or Act; or (b) EESI or its activities hereunder become subject to regulation of any kind whatsoever under any Law to a greater or different extent than that existing on any Transaction Effective Date and such regulation either (i) renders this Agreement or any Transaction unenforceable or illegal, and/or (ii) results in EESI being regulated as a public utility, then EESI may unilaterally terminate this Agreement or any affected Transaction upon at least thirty days prior written notice to Customer, without any obligation (whether payment or otherwise) or other liability to Customer, which termination will be effective at 24:00:00, Local Time, on the date thirty days from such notice.

+NOTE: At the very least, we need to provide that Customer is correspondingly excused from all performance and payment obligations under this Agreement to the extent EESI is excused from performance.
+We could take a more aggressive approach by providing that net settlement amount with respect to the affected Transactions shall be calculated as provided in Section 4.3.1 as if an Event of Default had occurred (and as if the Non-Affected Party were the Non-Defaulting Party), and the Net Settlement Amount shall be payable as provided in Section 4.3.2; provided, futher, each Party’s Gains and Losses shall be determined without taking into effect the impact of the regulatory event.
+We could take a compromise position that and Early Termination Date is called but that each Party calculates its gains and losses and, if both the parties have net gain, the party with the greater net gain pays 50% of the absolute value of the difference in the gains to the other party, if the parties have net loss, the party with the lesser net loss pays 50% of absolute value of the difference of the losses to the other party, and if only one party has a loss, the party with the gain pays to the other Party fifty percent (50%) of the sum of the absolute value of the net Gain and the absolute value of the net Loss.

 5.0.
 GENERAL TERMS AND CONDITIONS